tarantool/doc/doc/reference/tooling/tcm/tcm_access_control.rst

     see the **Configuration** page when this cluster is selected.

     Cluster permissions are assigned to users individually when creating or editing them.

+    For a fine-grained control over user access to particular spaces and functions stored in clusters, there is the :ref:`access control list <tcm_access_control_acl>`.

 Permissions are predefined in |tcm|, there is no way to change, add, or delete them.
 The complete lists of administrative and cluster permissions in |tcm| are provided